-Located in Oakville Ontario, this small company is a member of the Plastic Pollution Coalition which is a global alliance of over 1,200 businesses and organizations working towards reducing plastic pollution.
+Located in Oakville, Ontario, this small company is a member of the Plastic Pollution Coalition, a global alliance of over 1,200 businesses and organizations working to reduce plastic pollution.

 Earth Love keeps sustainability in mind at all levels of manufacturing.
-25 tablets will cost you 15 dollars, so these are by far the most affordable zero waste laundry detergents on the market today!
+25 tablets will cost you 15 dollars, so these are the most affordable zero waste laundry detergents on the market today!
 1 tab = 1 load.
 You really can't beat the price.
-I am not sure where or how the ingredients are sourced, hence the question mark under "sustainable sourcing."
+I am unsure where or how the ingredients are sourced.

 Is DIY zero waste laundry detergent effective?